intuition-dev/intuDocs/README.md

 ## About Metabake

 mbake is an open source and extensible meta-programming CLI tool for programmers.
-You can gradually adopt it while it allows you to develop faster - and with clean simplicity - Static Websites, Web Components, custom baseCMS and all sorts of dynamic web-apps.
+You can gradually adopt it while it allows you to develop faster - and with clean simplicity - Static Websites, Web Components, custom CMS and all sorts of dynamic web-apps.

 ## Philosophy